techservicesillinois/elmr/README.md

 ### Apache (not Tomcat) Responds to Requests with 413 Status

-The [413 status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/413) signals that Shibboleth (or other mechanism) on the Apache side is trying to process a request containing an entity (header, attribute, etc) that exceeds its configured capacity.
+The [413 status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/413) signals that Apache is trying to process a request containing an entity (header, attribute, etc) that exceeds its configured capacity.
+The likely cause in the case of Shibboleth is that one of the attributes contains **a lot** of data.
 Fix this by doing the following:

 1. Edit `workers.properties` adding the line `worker.[worker-name].max_packet_size=65536`.
 Restart Apache.
-1. Edit `elmr/conf/server.xml` adding the attribute `packetSize=65536` to the AJP `<Connector>`.
+1. Edit `elmr/conf/server.xml` adding the attribute `packetSize="65536"` to the AJP `<Connector>`.
 Restart Tomcat.

 It is important that the values for `max_packet_size` and `packetSize` are the same.
-It's OK to set it this high.
+It's OK to set them this high.
 This isn't configured by default for any of the examples in the source.
 When this is done, the request will go through.

 See the [`workers.properties` reference](https://tomcat.apache.org/connectors-doc/reference/workers.html) and the [AJP Connector reference](https://tomcat.apache.org/tomcat-9.0-doc/config/ajp.html#Standard_Implementations) documentation for details.